tru-ID/app-example-flutter/README.md

 # Phonecheck Flutter Sample App

-This Flutter sample project demonstrates how to use the tru_sdk_flutter plugin and is also embedded within it.
+This Flutter sample project demonstrates how to use the tru_sdk_flutter plugin.

 ## Getting Started